Cutbert1/vegetable-farm/README.md

 ### Existing Features
 #### Error handling:

-   * Input must be integers
+      * Input must be numeric integers

-   * Input must be 13 values separated with commas
+      * Input must be collection of 13 numeric integers separated with commas

 * Trade worksheet updated when valid record is entered